';

 • Lens hood will implode due to how it’s made

 Look, even if you’re not a fan of zoom lenses this fits into a unique spot with no other zoom lens matching it’s reach and size.
 This is a fantastic and versatile lens for sports & portraits that has very few downsides to it.
+On cameras like the EM5 Mark II everything feels just right.
 If you are someone who likes the typical zoom trio (16-24, 24-70, 70-200) then there isn’t a better option than the Olympus 40-150mm f/2.8.

 Share